briansfrank/proto/readme.md

 [Project Haystack](https://project-haystack.org/) data models.
 But Xeto is general purpose enough to use with any structured data including CSV, JSON, or SQL data.

+NOTE: development for Xeto has moved to the [Haxall Repo](https://github.com/haxall/haxall).

 # Videos
 The following series of videos provide instructions on how to use this software to validate data: